YFan1997/Baby-sitting-bioinformatics/single.cell.RNA.seq/workflow.md

 there is an excellent book for single cell RNA-seq:https://www.sc-best-practices.org/preamble.html we will combine with Seurat R package and take a close look at it
 ### 1. data structure
 scRNA seq is quite similar to the bulk RNA-seq, the key is getting the count from fastq file, so it will also go through alignment and annotation.
-Howevere, based on different technique, the count matrix generated from scRNA-seq is different, the unique barcodes would be colnames, while the features would be the rownames, we could use cellranger to process fastq file
+However, based on different technique, the count matrix generated from scRNA-seq is different, the unique barcodes would be colnames, while the features would be the rownames, we could use cellranger to process fastq file
 ```bash
 cellranger count --id=sample1 --transcriptome=/path/to/reference --fastqs=/path/to/fastqs --sample=sample1
 ```